Glossary

 Proof of Work

-A security model where miners spend real computation to propose blocks.
-Kaspa keeps this Bitcoin-like foundation.
+Miners spend real computation to propose blocks.
+Kaspa keeps this Bitcoin-like foundation intact.

 UTXO

 An unspent transaction output: a spendable coin chunk.
-Kaspa uses UTXOs; Ethereum uses account balances.
+Kaspa spends UTXOs; Ethereum edits account balances instead.

 Selected parent

-The chosen parent that helps define the main ordering path inside the DAG.
-It is not the same thing as Bitcoin's longest chain.
+The parent block that defines the main ordering path through the DAG.
+Not the same thing as Bitcoin's longest chain.

 Mergeset

-The group of past blocks a new block brings into view.
-It helps explain how parallel work gets folded into ordering.
+The set of past blocks a new block pulls into view: how parallel work gets folded into the ordering.

 Anticone

-Blocks that are neither in a block's past nor its future.
-Anticones matter because parallel blocks need a rule for ordering.
+Blocks that sit in neither a block's past nor its future.
+Nodes need an anticone rule to order these consistently.

 Blue / red blocks

-GHOSTDAG classifies well-connected blocks as blue and less-compatible blocks as red for ordering and security accounting.
+GHOSTDAG marks well-connected blocks blue and less-compatible ones red, for ordering and security accounting.

 Blue work

-Accumulated proof-of-work weight through blue blocks.
-It is part of how Kaspa compares competing DAG histories.
+Accumulated proof-of-work weight carried by blue blocks.
+It's how Kaspa compares competing DAG histories.

 Blue score

-A blockDAG progress marker based on blue blocks in the selected-parent chain history.
+A blockDAG progress marker built from blue blocks in the selected-parent chain.
 Explorers and APIs use it for ordering and range queries.

 DAA score